Asbjoedt/CLISC/README.md

 :warning: **Convert**
 * [LibreOffice](https://www.libreoffice.org/)
-  - If you want to convert OpenDocument spreadsheets
+  - If you want to convert OpenDocument spreadsheets and use the archiving method
   - You need to install program in its default directory
   - The program is free